 Metaprogramming Online Tutorials

-Metaprogramming is a programming technique in which computer programs have the ability to treat other programs as their data.
-It means that a program can be designed to read, generate, analyse or transform other programs, and even modify itself while running.
+Metaprogramming is a computer programming technique in which computer programs have the ability to treat other programs as their data.
+It means that a program can be designed to read, generate, analyse, or transform other programs, and even modify itself, while running.
 In some cases, this allows programmers to minimize the number of lines of code to express a solution, in turn reducing development time.
-It also allows programs a greater flexibility to efficiently handle new situations without recompilation.
+It also allows programs more flexibility to efficiently handle new situations with no recompiling.

-Approaches edit
+Approaches

 Metaprogramming enables developers to write programs and develop code that falls under the generic programming paradigm.
 Having the programming language itself as a first-class data type (as in Lisp, Prolog, SNOBOL, or Rebol) is also very useful; this is known as homoiconicity.
 Generic programming invokes a metaprogramming facility within a language by allowing one to write code without the concern of specifying data types since they can be supplied as parameters when used.